FaTiH3446/FaTiH3446.github.io/bigideas.md

 This reflection covers Big Idea 2 topics: Binary Numbers, Data Compression, Extracting Information, and Using Programs with Data.
 The topic I found most interesting was Data Compression because it connects computer science to real world problems like storage and speed.
 Overall, I learned how data drives everything in computing.
+Collaborating
+We shared ideas and helped each other when coding.
+Everyone took part, and we worked as a team to solve problems and improve the project together.

+Big İdea 1
+Program Design & Development
+We started with a simple plan, decided what each part of the program should do, and tested every step.
+Using print statements helped us check if the code worked correctly.

+Program Function & Purpose
+Our goal was to make a clear, useful program that anyone could understand.
+We thought about how users would interact with it and organized the code to make it simple and logical.

+Finding & Fixing Mistakes
+We tested different cases, found errors like wrong inputs or logic problems, and fixed them by checking conditions and improving the structure.
+Each mistake helped us learn and make the program stronger.

 https://github.com/user-attachments/assets/f35bb111-5a72-47d4-84ca-cb7753192f87